ltruncel/Bertelsmann_60daysofudacity/README.md

 ## Day 11 - 12.20.20

-:cherry_blossom: The installation challenge continues as I'm trying to install it on an external hard drive (my Mac HD is too small). <br>
+:cherry_blossom: The installation challenge continues as I'm trying to install it on an external hard drive (my Mac HD is too small).
+It took me about 2 hours to download all requirements and install them. <br>

 ![D11_Windows_VM](/images/D11_Windows_VM.png)

 :cherry_blossom: As it turns out, working in a Windows Environment via VirtualBox on an external drive is simply too slow.
-I started over again, using VMware this time.
+I started over again, using VMware and following [this instruction](https://www.youtube.com/watch?v=mtxtqw95484&feature=emb_logo).
+(Thanks to fellow scholar @Serkan KAYA for the tip!) <br>

+:cherry_blossom: While I'm waiting, I read a guide for [CRISP-DM: Cross-Industry Standard Process for Data Mining](https://medium.com/analytics-vidhya/a-beginners-guide-to-industry-standard-process-of-data-mining-crisp-dm-c1d7d50e57c3).
+The upshot is that we need to undertand the business problem and the data before preparing and modeling it.
+After the models are generated, they need to be assessed and determine their effectiveness in solving the business problems.
+During deployment, the results are used to provide insights for informed business decisions.

+:cherry_blossom: At the end of this post I'm still waiting to download the Windows 10 disk image (an iso file) in order to finish the installaiton.
+There's mroe work later tonight.
+Wish me luck!